Can I Remove Black Mold Myself?

-- Painted Walls and Wood Floors: You need to be a little extra careful with which products you use on highly porous surfaces.
+- Painted Walls and Wood Floors: You must be a little extra careful with your products on highly porous surfaces.
 We recommend a detergent alongside your bleach and water solution to minimize damage.
 One part detergent, ten parts bleach, and twenty parts water should suffice.

-- Tile and Grout: One part bleach to sixteen parts water will help to clean this area.
+- Tile and Grout: One bleach to sixteen parts of water will help clean this area.
 Tile and grout are highly durable materials, so you shouldn’t need to worry about damaging them when cleaning.
 Let the solution sit on the surface for at least fifteen minutes for maximum effect.